evydsg/CodeAcademy_Python/README.md

 #### Overview
 This Python script features a function designed to calculate the sum of the last two elements of a given list and appends this sum to the end.
 The process is repeated two more times, resulting in a modified list.

+### Larger List Identifier
+#### Overview
+This Python script features a function designed to compare two conveyor belts represented by lists of numerical IDs.
+The function checks if one belt contains more items than the other and returns the ID of the last item accordingly.
+If the belts have the same number of items, the last item from the first belt is returned.

+### More Than N Checker
+#### Overview
+This Python script introduces a function designed to check if a specific type of snack appears more times than a specified number on a conveyor belt.
+The function accepts three parameters: a list of numbers representing the types of snacks, a number to search for, and the maximum allowed number of occurrences.<br>

+### Combine Sorter
+#### Overview
+This Python script features a function designed to combine two different lists and then sort the combined list.
+The function accepts two parameters, each representing a list, and performs the necessary operations to combine and sort them.
 ### Evy Guenda